WebOrigami/docs/content/pattern/fileMap.md

 ## Comparing files and objects

 Before starting, let's quickly look at both objects and files through the lens of the `Map` interface.
-In both cases, we have standard ways of getting keys — in the case of folders and files, the keys are folder and file names.
-And in both cases, we have a way of getting the value or content associated with a given key.
+We have standard ways of getting keys in both cases — for the file system, the keys are folder and file names.
+And in both cases we have a way of getting the value or content associated with a given key.

 | Map method &emsp; | Object implementation &emsp; | File implementation       |
 | :---------------- | :--------------------------- | :------------------------ |